enricobottazzi/ZK-SBT/README.md

     bash scripts/compile-circuit.sh circuits/verify.circom powersOfTau28_hez_final_15.ptau
     ```

+    Precompile the circuit.
+Remember if you wanna compile it the verifier.sol is gonna change

 - Issue, sign the claim, define the query in order to generate the input for the circuit.

     ```bash